andrasq/node-qworker/Readme.md

 - make it possible for a worker to run multiple types of scripts
 - make stopTimeout, exitTimeout configurable
 - cap the total number of worker processes
+- log a comment if worker is killed (ie, not asked to stop)